 We have engaged D.F.
 King & Co.
 Inc. to assist in the solicitation of proxies for fees and disbursements not expected to exceed \$1.35 million in the aggregate.
 Our expenses related to the solicitation of shareholders and legal fees being paid to outside counsel (excluding the amount normally expended for a solicitation for an election of directors in the absence of a contest and salaries and wages of regular employees and officers) currently are expected to be in the range of approximately \$2 to 5 million depending on various outcomes, of which approximately \$1.75 million has been incurred to date.
-This estimated range of expenses related to the solicitation and legal fees excludes costs of litigation.
+This estimated range of expenses related to the solicitation and legal fees excludes costs of litigation (other than litigation incidental to the solicitation).
 Proxies may be solicited personally, by mail, by telephone, by email or via the Internet.